Titus 2.3-5 Women Reverent in Behavior .doc

-So this consecrated, godly woman heeds what Proverbs 23:7 says, “For as [a person] thinks in his heart, so is he”.
-The Titus 2 woman knows that whatever she reads, listens to, watches, and allows to stays in her mind, and is what she will become.
+So this consecrated, godly woman heeds what Proverbs 23:7 says, “For as [a person] thinks in his heart, so is he.”
+The Titus 2 woman knows that whatever she reads, listens to, watches, and allows to stay in her mind is what she will become.

-So a godly woman (or any believer) who allows anything, whether TV, movies, magazines, and any other media to stimulate their flesh by feeding their mind with lying, profanity, illegitimate sex, gossiping, occultic images, and so much more–will slowly have their mind depart from “noble, dignified, worthy of respect, and holiness” and soon after their actions will follow their mind away from being “reverent in behavior”.
+So a godly woman (or any believer) who allows anything, whether TV, movies, magazines, or any other media to stimulate her flesh by feeding her mind with lying, profanity, illegitimate sex, gossiping, occultic images, and so much more–will slowly have their mind depart from “noble, dignified, worthy of respect, and holiness” and soon after their actions will follow their mind away from being “reverent in behavior.”

-Godly older woman have simply taken Romans 12:1-2 seriously.
+Godly older women have simply taken Romans 12:1-2 seriously.